Cosmic Egg Creation

 Cosmic Egg and the Biblical Creation in Rock Art, Negev Desert.

 The mind can’t accept unknown and how creation occurred is just one of them.
-Multiple creation myths existed in the ancient world with similar elements and over time they diffused into each other.
+We can see this in the imagination of different cultures where multiple creation myths existed in the ancient world with similar elements and over time they diffused into each other.
 These creation motifs include symbols of primeval chaos, wind, water, a primary nature forces.
 In the region of Egypt, in Hermopolis a provincial capital in Old Kingdom 2500BC, and Canaan (see Canaanite Creation) a myth circulated that Creation spontaneously occurred from a Cosmic Egg, an ancient logic since the egg contains all the ingredients needed to create new life.

 Creation Myth Symbols

 In many myths, creation emerges from a state of chaos transformed into order and in this act the Godly powers intervene to form life.
-Creation results in the fusion of life main elements: wind, earth, and water, ingredients needed to sustain life.
+Creation, as described by many ideas, results in the fusion of life main elements: wind, earth, and water, since these are the ingredients needed to sustain life.
 The Bible describes the conditions prior creation: Genesis 1-2:…” darkness was over the deep, and the God Wind was hovering over the face of waters“.
 A similar idea is expressed in Sumer in the epic story Enuma Elish: “…When in the height heaven was not named, And the earth beneath did not yet bear a name, And the primeval Apsu, who begat them, And chaos, Tiamat, the mother of them both,- Their waters were mingled together...”

 Rock Art interpretation